Discrete Approximate Circle Bundles: Experiments

 Here we demonstrate the practical viability and utility of the algorithms we have described in this paper through a series of implementations on real and synthetic datasets.
-In each case, we used the sparse circular coordinates algorithm~\cite{Sparse_CC} to obtain discrete approximate local trivializations.
 A summary of the results of each experiment can be found in Table~\ref{tab: Experiments Results}.
-Note that the witness quality $\alpha$ in each case was well outside the range required to meet our theoretical hypotheses, which suggests that our approach is stable for a larger class of objects than the current results apply to.
-Lastly, further details about our implementation on optical flow data can be found in an upcoming companion paper.\\
+Note that the roughness value $\alpha$ in each case was well outside the range required to meet our theoretical hypotheses, which suggests that our approach is stable for a larger class of objects than those covered by the present analysis.
+Further details about our implementation on optical flow data can be found in the companion paper~\cite{turow2026extended}.
+Additional examples, implementation details and documentation are provided in the accompanying open-source software package. \\